jgowler/hashicorp-packer/Vault/README.md

 2. Select `ACL policies`
 3. Select `Create a policy`
 4. Give the policy a name ("azure-secrets" for example).
-5. In the `Rule` field enter the name of the policy with "/+/creds", e.g. `azure-secrets/+/creds`.
+5. In the `Rule` field enter the name of the policy with "*", e.g. `azure/*` (for testing purposes I will grant the user access to everything in this engine).
 6. In the `Capabilities` field you select the permissions for this policy.
-I selected `create, list, update, read`.
+I selected `list, read`.
 7. Click `Create policy`.

 The policy will then be displayed in `HCL` format.
 You can store this in version control if required.